 You can talk to your Employment Services Provider about the following:

-- what the changes to Annual Activity Requirements mean for you
+- what the changes to your requirements mean for you

 Read more news for job seekers.
 Subscribe and we’ll send you regular news highlights.